 Welcome to the fourth installment of our blog series — Starting Small: Adventures of Starting a Small Business.
 Here, we’ll be sharing stories and lessons we learn on our journey as full-time small business owners.
-If you missed the first three posts, click here, here, and here to catch up.

 This week’s topic is “prep is key.”